microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_keyvault/_index.md

     ![Screenshot of creating a resource group from Az CLI](./03.png)

-* Create a new keyvault.
-Note that keyvault names must be globally unique.
+* Create a new key vault resource.
+Note that key vault names must be globally unique.

     ```shell
     az keyvault create --name <name for your keyvault> --location <location> --resource-group <name of your resource group>